ActiveMQ Config Reference for MCollective Users

 This is naturally more complicated than configuring a single broker.

 Designing your broker network’s topology is beyond the scope of this reference.
-The ActiveMQ Clusters guide has a brief description of an example network; see the ActiveMQ docs or the Fuse docs for more detailed info.
+The ActiveMQ Clusters guide has a brief description of an example network; see the ActiveMQ docs for more detailed info.
 For our purposes, we assume you have already decided:

 - Which ActiveMQ brokers can communicate with each other.